Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: Discussions

+We present a case study to explore the differences between GPT-4o and Dreamer-7B as world models.
+GPT-4o usually provides more detailed state change descriptions and considers multiple possible outcomes, though some of these details are unimportant or irrelevant.
+For example, as shown in Figure~\ref{fig:case-study}, GPT-4o successfully predicts the key state changes after clicking on ``Dosage,'' outlining the relevant information that may appear on the new webpage.
+However, its prediction also includes unimportant details such as URL and UI changes, which may introduce noise for the policy model.
+On the contrary, Dreamer-7B offers more concise and action-oriented predictions, directly predicting the most important information on the new webpage.

-To clarify the role of simulation in planning, we present a case study covering both positive and negative examples.
-This illustrates how simulation aids the agent in exploring the environment, as well as how inaccuracies in simulation can lead to incorrect predictions.
-Detailed examples are provided in Appendix~\ref{appendix:case-study}.
+To further clarify the role of simulation in planning, we also present case studies with GPT-4o as a world model, covering both positive and negative examples in Appendix~\ref{appendix:case-study}.
+They illustrate how simulation aids the agent in exploring the environment, as well as how inaccuracies in simulation can lead to incorrect predictions.